end chronic pain

 This review also considers evidence that Internet pornography’s unique properties (limitless novelty, potential for easy escalation to more extreme material, video format, etc.) may be potent enough to condition sexual arousal to aspects of Internet pornography use that do not readily transition to real-life partners, such that sex with desired partners may not register as meeting expectations and arousal declines.
 Clinical reports suggest that terminating Internet pornography use is sometimes sufficient to reverse negative effects.”

 It’s no wonder that when you combine our RAGING RATE OF PHYSICAL SEXUAL DYSFUNCTION with porn-induced sexual dysfunction, the number of people no longer capable of having sex is through the roof.
-If you go to PubMed and type “Pornography Addiction” into the search bar, you will get over five pages of results.
+If you go to PubMed and type “Pornography Addiction” into the search bar, you will get almost four pages of results (HERE).
 After skimming titles and abstracts of studies being done at secular universities from around the world, It’s fairly easy to see that not only does this fit virtually every criteria for addiction as outlined by neuroscientists and addictionologists, but is spiraling out of control in our nation’s children — boys and girls.

 ‘Girls,’ you say — ‘I thought only boys were doing the porn thing?’
 Wrong again.
 A study done at Italy’s University of Padova and published in this past May’s issue of the International Journal of Adolescent Medicine and Health (Adolescents and Web Porn: A New Era of Sexuality) looked at anonymous surveys filled out by 1,500 high school seniors (male and female).
 What did they learn?